ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 FEES AND PAYMENT TERMS

 It is our policy initially to issue a request for payment of our fees and to issue a receipted VAT invoice once payment is received.
-Our request for payment will be due for payment within 30 days unless a monthly or quarterly standing order is in place.
+Our request for payment will be due for payment within 30 days.
 We reserve the right not to undertake further work on your behalf if we do not receive payment of our fees in accordance with these terms.
-In the event of non-payment we shall be entitled to charge interest at 2% per month.
-We may use any money we, or our related companies, may hold on your behalf as payment (whether in whole or in part) of any sum that you owe us under this Agreement.
+In the event of non-payment we shall be entitled to charge interest at the rate set by law.
+We may use any money we, or our related companies, may hold on your behalf as payment (whether in whole or in part) of any sum that you owe us under this agreement.
 We will, however, advise you in writing before taking such action.

 If we need to do work involving responsibilities in addition to those set out in our engagement letter, we will advise you in advance.
 Such work will involve additional fees.